 Cleaner.

-And they want to know what I think is going to happen at the Worldwide Developer Company.
+And people know that I'm a big-time Apple aficionado, and they want to know what I think is going to happen at the Worldwide Developer Conference.

 I'm going to tell you right now, this is what I think is going to be.

-Oh, another the Mac Pro, which is their big professional computer for video and film editors, the most powerful computer.
+Oh, another, the Mac Pro, which is their big professional computer for video and film editors, the most powerful computer.

-Three years at a minor speed bump, but it's not even got the latest technology by it's three years late on the latest technology.
+They haven't upgraded that thing in two years, three years, at a minor speed bump, but it's not even got the latest technology.

 Everybody thinks there's going to be a new one of those.